Which children set fires? Why do they do it?

 - May not understand the consequences of uncontrolled fire

-- Will continue to set fires until needs are identified and met
+- Continues to set fires until needs are identified and met

 Delinquent / Criminal